Tomb of Ferdowsi: Interior design

 In the name of the God of life and wisdom.
 This auspicious place is the resting place of the master of the speakers of the Persian tongue and the author of Iranian national stories, sage Abul-Qasem Ferdowsi Tusi whose utterances are imbuing the country of Iran with new live, and whose tomb lives eternally in the hearts of the people of this land.
-Date of birth: 329 of the lunar hijra - date of death: 411 of the lunar hijra - the date the mausoleum was erected: 1353 of the lunar hijra [translated by ChatGPT].
+Date of birth: 329 of the lunar hijra - date of death: 411 of the lunar hijra - the date the mausoleum was erected: 1353 of the lunar hijra.